-Field instruction is an integral part of a social worker's training and experience.
-It involves a close mentoring relationship with a clinical supervisor, multi-faceted clinical experiences, consultation with psychiatric faculty and other discipline faculty and staff, team collaboration, and coordination of care with community professionals.
-Field placements occur in several different settings in the Department of Psychiatry, also known as Strong Behavioral Health, and are systematically designed, supervised, and evaluated on the basis of how successful the intern is at achieving their learning objectives.
+Field instruction is an integral part of a social worker's training.
+It involves a close mentoring relationship with a clinical supervisor, multi-faceted clinical experiences, consultation with other discipline faculty and staff, team collaboration, and coordination of care with community professionals.
+Field placements occur in several different settings in the Department of Psychiatry, also known as Mental Health and Wellness.
+Placements are systematically designed, supervised, and evaluated on the basis of how successful the intern is at achieving their learning objectives.

 Psychiatric Emergency Department

-Accepts MSW students.
+Accepts 2nd year MSW students.

-Accepts MSW and BSW students
+Accepts MSW students

 Accepts BSW and MSW students

-Accepts MSW and BSW students
+Accepts MSW students

 Accepts 2nd year MSW students

-Accepts BSW and 2nd year MSW students
+Accepts BSW students